Vittek444/english-for-designers/Preview-Image-Variations/index.md

 [english-for-designers](../README.md)
-# Homework: Metadata and Preview Image Variations
+# Metadata and Preview Image Variations

 ### Goal of the Assignment

-The goal of this assignment was to create and evaluate multiple versions of metadata and preview images for a type specimen.
-The focus was on clarity, accessibility, and meaningful communication across different platforms and audiences.
+The goal of this assignment was to create and test different versions of metadata and preview images for a type specimen.
+I wanted everything to be clear, easy to read, and work well across different platforms and audiences.

-The task emphasized writing concise and readable text, as well as designing preview images that remain legible, adaptable, and visually clear at various sizes and crops.
+The task also pushed me to write short, simple text and make preview images that stay legible and look good at any size or crop.

 ---